syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/SfDataGrid.md

 * ItemsCount : Displays the number of items in group.

-You can customize this group caption text format by setting the SfDataGrid.GroupCaptionTextFormat property.
-The following code example illustrates how to customize GroupCaptionText in SfDataGrid.
+You can customize this group caption text format by setting the **SfDataGrid.GroupCaptionTextFormat** property.
+The following code example illustrates how to customize GroupCaptionText in **SfDataGrid**.
 {% highlight c# %}
 //Customized GroupCaptionText in German dataGrid.GroupCaptionTextFormat = "{ColumnName} : {Key} - {ItemsCount} Produkte";